SPRING FY 18 PROGRAM ANNOUNCEMENT

 Stage 1.
 Mandatory Letter of Intent (LOI) that includes the following:

-- Proposal title, technical contact name and contact information
+- Proposal title, company contact name and contact information

 - EIN and business license (number and jurisdiction)

 - Technology sector

 - Description of technology, unmet need, and alignment with selected technology sector (300 words maximum)

 - Beginning and ending TAP project goals (300 words maximum)

 - Status of Intellectual Property